-Joyce Hoffman and Margo Godfrey: female surfing stars in 1968
+Joyce Hoffman and Margo Godfrey: the female surfing stars of 1968

-The history of surfing is made of great achievements by female surfers.
+Female surfers have contributed with great achievements to the history of surfing.
 Since the early 1920s, surfer girls have been steadily evolving their style and skills in the surf line.

-The most influential female surfers of all time have had several roles in the evolution of the sport.
-It's not only a matter of grace and classicism, but also a question of ability and commitment.
+The most influential female surfers of all time have played several roles in the progression of the sport.
+It's not only a matter of grace but also one of ability and commitment.

 Take a look at the best female surf movies of all time.